jdwije/game-of-life.js/README.md

 are outputed to a HTML5 cavas element for viewing.

-# setup & usage
+## setup
+This script requires jQuery v1.10+, and browser support for HTML5 canvas to work.

 Initialisation is easy.
-Your HTML markup will require a canvas element to output to after which the simulation object is initialised with the following bit of code.
+Your HTML markup will require a canvas element to output to so be sure to include one somewhere in your UI.The simulation is initialised with the following bit of code.

-A succesfully initialised Game of Life (GOL) simulation presents the following API:
+    var mySim = new GOL( settings... );

+You can begin your simulation by calling

+	mySim.run();

+and stop it with

+	mySim.stop()

+## API
+Initialised
 start:

 stop: